RosaeNLG/rosaenlg/packages/french-verbs-transitive/README.md

 In French, intransitive verbs often have a transitive usage, and transitive verbs almost always have an intransitive usage.
 ---

 ## dependencies and licences

 Transitive verbs list crawled via wiktionary API under [CC BY-SA 3.0 licence](https://creativecommons.org/licenses/by-sa/3.0/deed.fr).

+## dev information

+The download is triggered using `yarn run fromweb`.
+It takes a while (2534 calls), thus it is not part of the normal build.